 The cyclical nature of progress is particularly important to grasp in regard to Stage 3, Withdrawal.
 Withdrawing is an instinctive and essentially healthy human response to difficulties of almost any kind; without it, we’d never remove ourselves from danger.
 Since it is so much a part of the way human beings are wired, survivors don’t go through withdrawal once and then move on.
 Most will have at least one big period of withdrawal.
 Then, they will have many small and medium-sized times of withdrawal, and many more moments when they have a strong instinct to withdraw.

 From the perspective of survivors, this is discouraging, for it feels like a return to the same place.
 Part of proper psychoeducation is about helping survivors recognize it is not.
-Every human being lives with moments of strong urges to withdraw; survivors will have more of these than normal since trauma strengthens the instinct to withdraw (read more about it in this blog on experiential psychoeducation).
+Every human being lives with moments of strong urges to withdraw; survivors will have more of these than normal since trauma strengthens the instinct to withdraw.
+Download this infographic.

-Survivors who are psycho-educated can recognize these mechanisms and incorporate routines of self-care that over time enable them to self-sustain (read more in this blog on self-sustainability).
+Survivors who are psycho-educated can recognize these mechanisms and incorporate routines of self-care that over time enable them to self-sustain.

 One of my goals in developing this roadmap was to find a way of talking and thinking about post-trauma experience in a way that is both realistic and hopeful.
 In my experience, the widely used words “healing” and “recovery” are misleading.
 In reference to illness or injury to the body, to me they often imply that all traces of injury or illness disappear.

 To reflect the twin elements of realism and hopefulness that are appropriate after trauma, I use the term “Trauma Integration.”
 We may not heal in the ways “healing” sometimes means, but we can integrate traumatic experiences into our lives in ways that enable us to live from our highest potential as human beings, while expanding our capacity to endure the pain and the after-effects of trauma.